1,000+ Opportunities

 Editor's Note: Photos of JCP&L employees volunteering at recipient food banks and of organizations receiving their grants can be viewed/downloaded on FirstEnergy's Flickr channel.
 News Media Contact: Chris Hoenig, (609) 350-8599; Investor Contact: Karen Sagot, (330) 761-4286 Last Modified: September 23, 2025

-Based on current listing details, eligibility includes: Hunger relief organizations in New Jersey.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Hunger relief organizations in New Jersey.
+Confirm the full requirements in the official notice before applying.